Jim Gordon (politician): Fiscal Policy

-As mayor, Gordon worked with city council to establish a climate in which collaboration and cooperation was encouraged to find a way to hold the line on property taxes.
+As mayor, Gordon worked with city council to establish a climate in which collaboration and co-operation were encouraged to find a way to hold the line on property taxes.
 The mayor worked in partnership with the city's management and the unionized employees to use the zero-based budgeting process and to find millions of dollars in reductions in the city's budget without layoffs.
 As a result, the city was able to hold the line on taxes.
 In 1994, Sudbury topped the list of local municipal efforts to control property taxes in Ontario, according to the Canadian Federation of Independent Business (Members’ Opinions Survey #34, July 1994), a survey based on 8,058 face-to-face interviews with members from 18 communities.

 Local community initiatives

 Gordon strongly supported multicultural initiatives and associations in Sudbury throughout his career, including the Sudbury Multicultural and Folk Arts Association, an umbrella organization of 50 delegate groups with a client population of over 30,000 citizens of Sudbury.
 He attended numerous functions and provided guidance and assistance.

 On the occasion of the official visit of Lieutenant Governor Hilary Weston on July 1, 2001, he received recognition from the multicultural community at the Canada Day celebrations.
-He has been made an honorary lifetime member of the Societa Caruso and been awarded the Gold Combatants Cross in recognition of his assistance to the Polish Combatants Association, an organization originally established by 5,000 Polish veterans who had fought with the Allies in World War II and who were allowed by the Canadian government to immigrate to Canada.
+He has been made an honorary lifetime member of the Societa Caruso and was awarded the Gold Combatants Cross in recognition of his assistance to the Polish Combatants Association, an organization originally established by 5,000 Polish veterans who had fought with the Allies in World War II and who were allowed by the Canadian government to immigrate to Canada.

 He lobbied, along with the original proponents Hélène Fontaine (now deceased) and Jacques Michaud, for the establishment of a French college in Sudbury, which is now Collège Boréal.

 Post-retirement community leadership, 2003–present

-Since his retirement from politics, Gordon continues to serve as chair of NetCentral, a not-for-profit community based network operating in Northern Ontario.
+Since his retirement from politics, Gordon continues to serve as chair of NetCentral, a not-for-profit community-based network operating in Northern Ontario.
 He also served as chair of Parkside Older Adult Centre from 2010 to 2011, and as a member of the board from 2007 to 2011.
 In 2005, he served as honorary co-chair of the Sudbury Samaritan Centre, a facility designed to help residents in need including the homeless, with services that include a soup kitchen, drop-in mission, health centre and a support program to help people re-establish themselves in the community.
 He was a member of the board of Northern Artists Gallery/Artists on Elgin, a gallery which exhibits and sells work from northern artists and helps to market the local art industry to the surrounding community.
 He served as a member of the executive committee of the Northern Ontario School of Medicine from 2003 to 2011.